RocketChat/docs-old/legal/guidelines-for-law-enforcement.md

 ### Cost reimbursement

-Rocket.Chat may seek reimbursement for costs associated with information produced pursuant to legal process and as permitted by law (e.g. under [18 U.S.C. §2706](https://www.law.cornell.edu/uscode/text/18/2706)).
+Rocket.Chat may seek reimbursement for costs associated with information produced pursuant to legal process and as permitted by law (e.g. under [18 U.S.C. ÃÂÃÂ§2706](https://www.law.cornell.edu/uscode/text/18/2706)).

 ## Emergency disclosure requests

 In line with our [Privacy Policy](https://rocket.chat/privacy), we may disclose account information to law enforcement in response to a valid emergency disclosure request.

-Rocket.Chat evaluates emergency disclosure requests on a case-by-case basis in compliance with relevant law (e.g., [18 U.S.C. § 2702(b)(8)](https://www.law.cornell.edu/uscode/text/18/2702)).
+Rocket.Chat evaluates emergency disclosure requests on a case-by-case basis in compliance with relevant law (e.g., [18 U.S.C. ÃÂÃÂ§ 2702(b)(8)](https://www.law.cornell.edu/uscode/text/18/2702)).
 If we receive information that provides us with a good faith belief that there is an exigent emergency involving the danger of death or serious physical injury to a person, we may provide information necessary to prevent that harm, if we have it.

 ### How to make an emergency disclosure request